 The Extraction Process Explained

 Before removing the tooth, your dentist will use a local anaesthetic to numb your tooth, gums, and jawbone.
 As a result, you should not feel any pain during the procedure.
-If you are overly anxious, conscious sedation may be offered to leave you awake but completely relaxed.

 Once the compromised tooth is removed, we will apply a gauze for you to bite down on to control bleeding.
 You will rest and recuperate in our office until you are ready to be discharged.
 Postoperative care includes plenty of rest, occasionally antibiotics and pain medication as needed, and special care for the extraction site.